DouglasUrner/GDP1/units/0/assignments/U0.3-instant-game-design/index.md

 The work that is assessed for this assignment is in your notebook - be sure that you have:
 1. Dated your page(s) for today's work.
 1. Given your page a heading (perhaps the name of your game or "Instant Game Design."
-1. Responded to the reflection question.
+1. Responded to both reflection questions.
-1. Bookmarked the first page of today's work with a sticky note on the top of the page.
+1. Bookmarked the first page of you instant game design with a sticky note on the **top** of the page:
+   - 2nd Block: please use a **blue** sticky note.
+   - 7th Block: please use a **yellow** sticky note.